-Can We Move On: From the Trope of the Woman Whose Feminism Is Expressed Through Smoking, Drinking
+Can We Move On: From the Trope of the Woman Whose Feminism Is Expressed Only Through Smoking, Drinking

 Can We Move on?
 From the Posh Girl Trope That Uses Privilege to Justify Misogyny

-As an article from 2021 reads, “The writers of Cocktail pitted her against the benevolent and sanskaari woman Meera (played by Diana Penty) in a way that was meant to result in her loss.
+As an article from 2021 reads, “The writers of Cocktail pitted Veronica against the benevolent and sanskaari woman Meera (played by Diana Penty) in a way that was meant to result in her loss.
 Was it a loss, though?
 Just because she could not marry a ‘desi boy’ who [wouldn’t] grow beyond what he was taught as a child?
 Not really.
 The lens of the film constantly shows Veronica as [the] ‘faulty’ one because she does not have the ‘traditional’ Indian values [that] Meera [does].”

 This isn’t to say that the modern women on screen must give up smoking and drinking and be depicted as champions of women’s rights, who perfectly balance sanskaar and sexiness — that sexist checklist is a whole other can of worms.
-Instead, filmmakers can choose not to pack the entirety of their female characters’ feminist values into this bucket.
+Instead, filmmakers can choose not to pack the entirety of their female characters’ feminist values into smoking and drinking, though.

-It is possible to show other freeing, subversive ways of women resisting patriarchy in its oppressive entirety — even through smoking-and-drinking clichè.
+It is possible to show other freeing, subversive ways of women resisting patriarchy in its oppressive entirety — despite incorporating the smoking-and-drinking clichè.
 Take Lipstick Under My Burkha or Pink, for instance.
 These movies “work [despite their reliance on the smoking-drinking trope] because [the] women are asserting their individuality in other ways as well.
 In Pink… they’re strong women, who also party and smoke and do not believe that they should be persecuted because of that.
-However, to use only the symbol of a woman smoking, or a woman wearing short clothes or partying as a way of portraying her as modern is just lazy writing,” author Sukanya Venkatraghavan told The Deccan Chronicle in 2017.
+However, to use only the symbol of a woman smoking, or a woman wearing short clothes or partying as a way of portraying her as modern, is just lazy writing,” author Sukanya Venkatraghavan told The Deccan Chronicle in 2017.

-The trope, as it currently stands, is quite timid in its stance, trying too hard but too little to appeal to all sections of the audience.
-For the progressive audiences, this version of modernity — albeit caricatured, is — unfortunately, the only non-regressive representation of women on screen.
-For the conservatives, the allure of the trope is that it tells a cautionary tale of women who dared to defy the norms society had set for them.
+The trope, as it currently stands, is quite timid in its stance — trying too hard but too little to appeal to all sections of the audience.
+For the progressive audiences, this version of modernity — albeit caricatured — is, unfortunately, the only non-regressive representation of women on screen.
+For the conservatives, the allure of the trope is that it tells a cautionary tale of women who dared to defy the norms society had set for them — only to suffer, and how!

-There is nothing woke about showing woke-ness in the same template that has perpetuated patriarchy for far too long.
+At the end of the day, there is nothing woke about depicting woke-ness in the same template that has perpetuated patriarchy for far too long.
+So, can we move on?